MenuBar Load Runner

 Memory

-Used fraction combined with live swap activity.
+Used fraction (idle RAM discounted) combined with live swap activity.

 GPU